Skip to main content

 Setting TTL on Kubeconfig Tokens

 Admins can set a global time-to-live (TTL) on Kubeconfig tokens.
 Changing the default kubeconfig TTL can be done by navigating to global settings and setting kubeconfig-default-token-ttl-minutes to the desired duration in minutes.
-The default value of kubeconfig-default-token-ttl-minutes is 0, which means tokens never expire.
+The default value of kubeconfig-default-token-ttl-minutes is 0, which means that tokens never expire.

 note